GoodGuyKali/BSOD-Counter/README.md

 Then in the run box you put : shell:startup

-Press enter and drag either a shortcut or the program itself into this folder
+Press enter and drag either a shortcut or the program itself into this folder that has appeared

 everytime your windows boots up this program will  check to see if on this boot, you had a bsod.